ovh/docs/pages/web/domains/dns_zone_edit/guide.en-gb.md

 **DKIM**: Checks the authenticity of the sender’s domain name, and ensures the integrity of the email sent.
 The DKIM record is a key that consists of several characters.
 The DKIM key is provided by your email service provider.
 You can enter it as a TXT record.

-**DMARC**: Helps authenticate e-mails in association with SPF and/or DKIM methods.
+**DMARC**: Helps authenticate emails in association with SPF and/or DKIM methods.
 This value will be given to you by your email provider, and will at least be associated with an SPF or DKIM record.

 #### Extended records